IztokH/Linktree/README.md

 Users can:

-register and log in using email/password or Google OAuth,
+-register and log in using email/password or Google OAuth,

-create and manage a public profile page,
+-create and manage a public profile page,

-add, update, and delete custom links,
+-add, update, and delete custom links,

-verify their email and reset passwords securely via email tokens.
+-verify their email and reset passwords securely via email tokens.

 This project is intended for learning, demonstration, and portfolio presentation.